noec764/erpnext/docs/dooks/integrations/amazon_integration.md

  4. Sync Products
    Click on this button to sync products.
-Once this is successful you should see your Amazon products as Items in Dooks.
+Once this is successful you should see your Amazon products as Items in Dokie.
 <img class="screenshot" alt="Sync Configurations" src="./assets/amazon_mws_settings_4.png">
 <img class="screenshot" alt="Sync Configurations" src="./assets/amazon_mws_settings_5.png">

  5. Sync Orders
    Click on this button to sync sales orders.
-Once this is successful you should see your Amazon Orders as Sales Orders in Dooks.
+Once this is successful you should see your Amazon Orders as Sales Orders in Dokie.
 You can also set up scheduler to sync orders automatically.
 <img class="screenshot" alt="Sync Configurations" src="./assets/amazon_mws_settings_6.png">

 ### Note

 The connector won't handle Order cancellation.
-If you cancelled any order in Amazon then manually you have to cancel respective Sales Order and other documents in Dooks.
+If you cancelled any order in Amazon then manually you have to cancel respective Sales Order and other documents in Dokie.